-Step 2: Cut the Pipe
+Step 1: Cut the pipe

 Using the hacksaw, cut three lengths of ½-inch PVC pipe: 2 inches, 18 inches, and 78 inches.

 - Hold the cap steady with pliers as you work, and make sure to drill straight down into a piece of scrap wood.

-Step 4: Connect the Valve
+Step 3: Connect the valve

-Remove the small cap from the tire valve and set it aside.
-Slide the valve through the hole in the PVC end cap so that it sticks out the top.
+- Remove the small cap from the tire valve and set it aside.
+Slide the valve through the hole in the PVC endcap so that it sticks out the top.

-Line up the pipe sections and connectors in the order in which they will be assembled: solid end cap, 18-inch piece, tee, 78-inch piece, and the 2-inch piece connected to the leg of the tee.
+- Line up the pipe sections and connectors in the order in which they will be assembled: solid end cap, 18-inch piece, tee, 78-inch piece, and the 2-inch piece connected to the leg of the tee.

 - One by one, glue the connections together with PVC pipe cement, holding the parts together for a few seconds as the cement sets.

 NOTE: Always work in a well-ventilated area when working with pipe cement.

 - Using the flame of a birthday candle, heat the pipe evenly at this mark until it becomes soft.
 Then push the pipe inward to create a slight bulge.

-Using duct tape, tape nine cable ties together so that they all face in the same direction.
+- Using duct tape, tape nine cable ties together so that they all face in the same direction.
 Make sure the cable ties are parallel and their heads are lined up evenly.
 Tape over both sides so that no adhesive is showing.

-Slide a soda bottle over the end of the pipe and seat it against the bulge.
+- Slide a soda bottle over the end of the pipe and seat it against the bulge.
 Wrap the cable ties around the pipe so that the head of each tie faces inward and catches the lip of the bottle, holding the bottle tight to the bulge.

-Step 8: Make a Launch Trigger
+Step 7: Make a launch trigger

-Using scissors, cut the top and bottom off a 2-liter soda bottle.
+- Using scissors, cut the top and bottom off a 2-liter soda bottle.
 Flatten the bottle section without creasing it and cut a 1¼-inch hole through both sides.
 This spring will hold the trigger in position until you’re ready to launch.

-Drill a small hole in the side of a short scrap of 1½-inch PVC pipe.
+- Drill a small hole in the side of a short scrap of 1½-inch PVC pipe.
 Thread the end of a 4-foot piece of string through the hole and tie a knot on it to keep it from coming out.
 This pipe is the trigger.

-Remove the bottle from the end of the pipe.
+- Remove the bottle from the end of the pipe.
 Slide the plastic spring onto the pipe, over the cable ties, and up against the pipe clamp.
 Then slide the 1½-inch PVC scrap over the pipe and cable ties.
 Thread the string through the holes in the plastic spring.
 Tape the other end of the string securely to the pipe with duct tape.

-Test this trigger mechanism by pulling on the string.
+- Test this trigger mechanism by pulling on the string.
 The PVC trigger should drop, allowing the cable ties to open up.
 When you let go of the string, the spring should push the trigger up and over the cable tie ends.

-Step 9: Prepare for Launch
+Step 8: Prepare for launch

 - Pull the string on the trigger down so that the bottle can seat against the bulge and the cable ties can catch the bottle’s lip.

-Step 10: Pressurize the Launcher
+Step 9: Pressurize the launcher